Emmanuel Kabongo: Career

 Kabongo began his acting career in 2009, working as an extra on Canadian television series such as Nikita and Flashpoint.
 One of Kabongo's early background actor jobs was on the hit 2004 film Mean Girls.
-Kabongo's first role in a full-length feature film came in 2013 with the release of The Animal Project, directed by Ingrid Veninger.
+Kabongo's first role in a full-length feature film came in 2013 with the release of Ingrid Veninger's independent film The Animal Project.
 The film premiered at the Toronto International Film Festival and received generally positive reviews.
+He completed an actor's residency at Norman Jewison's Canadian Film Centre in 2015.
+In 2014, Kabongo portrayed a gladiator in Paul W. S. Anderson's romantic historical disaster film Pompeii.
+The film won the Academy of Canadian Cinema and Television's Golden Screen Award for 2014 as the year's top-grossing Canadian film.

+Throughout the 2010s and 2020s, Kabongo guest-starred in a variety of television programs, including Call Me Fitz (2012), Murdoch Mysteries (2013), Rookie Blue (2013–2014), Quantico (2015), Taken (2018), Departure (2019), Ransom (2019), Hudson & Rex (2019), NCIS: Hawaiʻi (2022), and Outer Banks (2023), among others.